 If you follow my blog, then you’ve heard me talk before about how I cannot abide judgemental parents.
 And in almost every circumstance, this is the case.
 However, I found myself observing a situation, and I did judge other parents.
 Just one actually – a mother; and I found her wanting.
 And I stand by that to the extent that I’m now writing about it.

 I was in a supermarket café, awaiting a phone repair (another story in itself).
 As I stood queuing to buy a drink (okay, yes, a sweet treat too), I found myself cringing at the spectacle unfolding in front of me…

 The Promise of Half Hour’s Peace

-My baby was sleeping sweetly and soundly in her pushchair – and mercifully (my regular readers will know what a rarity this is!).
-And I was very much looking forward to a cup of in peace.
-I don’t think that quite conveys the depth of my anticipation, so allow me to elaborate: I literally never get to sit down with a hot drink during the day.
-My little Devil-Pixie does not nap.
+My baby was – mercifully – sleeping sweetly and soundly in her pushchair (regular readers will know what a rarity this is!).
+And I was very much looking forward to a cup of coffee in peace.
+I don’t think that quite conveys the depth of my anticipation – my little Devil-Pixie does not nap: I literally never get to sit down with a hot drink during the day.

-I swear she seems to think that I’m scheming with the Sleep-Gods to diminish her wake-time – which for a precocious and inquisitive toddler is the cruelest of conspiracies.
+I swear she seems to think that I’m scheming with the Sleep-Gods to diminish her wake-time – which for an inquisitive toddler is, naturally, the cruelest of conspiracies.

-Alas, she does not understand that I simply have washing to fold, toys to tidy, a business to run, breath to catch, etcetera.
+But, she does not understand that I have washing to fold, toys to tidy, a business to run, breath to catch, etcetera.

-So there I was, staring at my baby’s angelic face, and her little chest rising and falling rhythmically, willing the loooong queue to move along quickly.
+So there I was, staring at my baby’s angelic face, her little chest rising and falling rhythmically, willing the loooong queue to move along quickly.
 Already I was dreading the moment her slightly parted lips would widen to a scream as she woke and realised I had dared to lay her in her pushchair instead of cuddling her limp body.